a-rustacean/tempmail/README.md

 # Tempmail

-The Tempmail Rust Library simplifies temporary email management and interaction, including message retrieval and attachment downloads, using the Rust programming language.
+The Tempmail simplifies temporary email management and interaction, including message retrieval and attachment downloads, using the Rust programming language.

 ## Features